pifroggi/vs_deepdeinterlace/README.md

 * `pip install positional_encodings` (optional, only for DeF)
 * `pip install -U openmim && pip install -U setuptools && python -m mim install "mmcv>=2.0.0"` (optional, only for DfConvEkSA)

-Troulbeshooting: If you encounter errors during the installation of the DfConvEkSA requirements, try doing the following.
+If you encounter errors during the installation of the DfConvEkSA requirements, try doing the following.
 On some systems a wheel needs to be build, which may take up to half an hour.

     python -m mim uinstall mmcv
     pip install -U setuptools